 In this case, IEEE 802 notes that further technical study is required for the Commission to confirm that the considered flexible rules can effectively ensure coexistence.

 More flexible rules for radar devices that implement a contention-based mechanism such as LBT.
 At the same time, IEEE 802 agrees with comments submitted by the Wi-Fi Alliance that the Commission must ensure that the LBT implementation is effective in providing the same level of coexistence between unlicensed communications devices such as IEEE 802-based 60 GHz technologies today.
 IEEE 802 also agrees with comments submitted by Facebook, Intel, and Qualcomm that adequately implementing LBT requires a sufficiently sensitive sensing level, a measurement bandwidth, and integration period.
-In addition, the radar should perform LBT at sufficient frequency and, when the LBT system detects an active medium, a back off scheme (i.e., the amount of time the radar waits before attempting to retransmit) to ensure spectrum coexistence with other users in the band.
+In addition, the radar should perform LBT at sufficient frequency and, when the LBT system detects an active medium, a back-off scheme (i.e., the amount of time the radar waits before attempting to retransmit) to ensure spectrum coexistence with other users in the band.
 IEEE 802 notes that further technical study is required for the Commission to confirm that LBT can effectively ensure coexistence.

 CONCLUSION:

 IEEE 802 thanks the Commission for providing an opportunity to submit these reply comments on the NPRM ET Docket 21-264.
 IEEE 802 supports the FCC goal to expand the use of the 60 GHz spectrum band by allowing other technologies and applications in the band such as the radar use at higher power levels while ensuing coexistence with IEEE 802 communication technologies.

 In order for the above communication technologies to coexist with higher power radars, IEEE 802 strongly recommends that the 10% duty cycle restriction alone is insufficient to protect communications applications and the FCC should implement the “2 ms condition” as outlined above.
-IEEE 802 also agrees with commenters that the FCC may consider establishing emission limits tailored to radar operations with specific bandwidths and/or to specific applications, or radar devices employing a contention-based mechanism such as listen before talk (LBT) as outlined above.
+IEEE 802 also agrees with commenters that the FCC may consider establishing emission limits tailored to radar operations with specific bandwidths and/or to specific applications, or radar devices employing a contention-based mechanism such as listen-before-talk (LBT) as outlined above.

 Regards,

-By: /ss/ .
+By: /s/ Paul Nikolich

 Paul Nikolich